-4 - IPX Routing
+3 - IPX Routing

-The IPX Routing option enables or disables the IPX routing functions of the router.
+The IPX Routing option enables or disables the IPX routing.

 Routing information (RIP) will only be transmitted across the WAN to the partner router according to the state of the IPX DMR Enabled option within the IPX Parameters menu of the remote site profile used to establish a PPP connection.
 If demand RIP is enabled, RIP messages will only be transmitted when there is a change.